TreeMama/iSeaTree-React-Prototype/README.md

 Code reviews are not required, but pull requests _are_ required.
 You can approve your own PR, or you can tag another team member to review it if you like.

- The `master` branch is where all releases are built from. __You will not do any work in `master` unless you are deploying a release to an app store.__ Update the version number and build number directly in the `master` branch, just before release.
+ The `master` branch is where all releases are built from. __You will not touch the `master` branch at all unless you are deploying a release to an app store.__ Update the version number and build number directly in the `master` branch, just before release.
 Do not commit directly to `master`, except for edits of `app.json` that update `version`, `versionCode`, and `bundleNumber`.
 Merge all other changes to `master` from `develop`.